pkinif/luxJob/README.md

 `luxJob` is an internal R package that provides access to the ADEM job and training data, stored in a PostgreSQL database.

-It powers the backend of an API built with Plumber, offering: - Filterable vacancy search - Learning track recommendations - Company and book lookup endpoints
+It powers the backend of an API built with Plumber, offering:

+-Filterable vacancy search - Learning track recommendations - Company and book lookup endpoints

 ## 🚀 Installation